 On April 19, 2006, after Timothy James Young was sentenced to death for the murder of five people during a robbery in Tulare Country in 1999, he asked to give a statement.
 Tim addressed first the families of the victims.
-Speaking without notes, he said his heart went out to the families; he could feel their pain and their need for closure.
-Tim turned to the judge and acknowledged the desires of the prosecutors, the court, and the jury to close the book on the complicated case that had torn apart a community.
-Tim continued speaking to the stunned courtroom and explained that his conviction did not mean closure.
-As the judge tried to interrupt, he noted that because an innocent man had just been convicted, the families were going to experience the additional pain of returning to that courtroom.
+Speaking without notes, he said his heart went out to them.
+He could feel their pain, Tim said, and their need for closure.
+He turned to the judge and acknowledged the desires of the prosecutors, the court, and the jury to close the book on the complicated case that had torn apart a community.
+However, Tim said, his conviction was not closure.
+As the judge tried to interrupt, Tim noted that because an innocent man was just convicted, the families were going to experience the additional pain of returning to that courtroom.
 Quietly and firmly, Tim told everyone in the room that this was not over.
 He would be exonerated.

 Please read the details of Tim’s wrongful conviction below, as recorded by Tim.
 And join us in our fight to free Tim Young!